A huge improvement over its predecessor.

 The Amazon Fire HD 10 is the largest member of the company’s most recent Fire tablet range, sharing in the values of its predecessors in terms of affordability but also bringing new features like a 1080p display.

 If a 10-inch tab such as this seems too big for your needs, check out Amazon’s more compact Fire HD 8.
 In Amazon’s eyes, this 10-inch model is the one to opt for if you’re into watching video, ideal for those family members who prefer to break away from the family to indulge their guilty pleasure of a TV soap habit.

 This affordable slate is ideal for those who’ve bought into Amazon Prime, although if you’re not familiar with the company’s ecosystem, the user experience might be a tad jarring at first.

 Amazon Fire HD 10 – Design

 This isn’t hugely practical.
-Held upright it means the controls are out of easy reach, and when the device is held in a landscape position your hand will always rest over either the power or volume buttons.
+Held upright it means the controls are out of easy reach and when the device is held in a landscape orientation, your hand will always rest over either the power or volume buttons.